rocksyne/kinetics-dataset-downloader/README.md

 ## Warning!
 This scrip is not without bugs!

-This script downloads the manage Kinetics-600 dataset according to author guidelines (https://arxiv.org/pdf/1705.06950.pdf).
+This script downloads the Kinetics-600 dataset according to author guidelines (https://arxiv.org/pdf/1705.06950.pdf).
 This script downloads only a 10 second clip using the provided youtube video ID.

 # Pre-requisites ( dependencies )